Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Red Labradoodles Are the Hardest to Breed

 Red is a recessive color in the Labradoodle gene pool.
 That means it’s often skipped over by stronger genetics that come through in the litter.
-Red can come through in all sorts of tones, leaving no two exactly the same.
+Red can come through in several tones, leaving no two exactly the same.

-It can be on one extreme of the spectrum, closer to a deep, rusty red color.
-It can also be nearly cream.
-The Apricot and Apricot Cream coat colors also fall into this category since they are both dilutions of the standard red.
+It can be on one extreme of the spectrum, closer to a deep, rusty red or cream color.
+The Apricot and Apricot Cream coat colors fall into this category since they are both dilutions of the standard red.

 3. There Are Many Other Coat Colors Outside of Apricot